Soteres-X/100-Days-Of-Code/README.md

 My projects for the 100 Days Of Code Challenge

 # 👤 Profile Card
-This is a simple and responsive profile card built as part of my 100 Days of Code challenge.
+This is a simple and responsive profile card.
 It features a clean design that includes a profile image, name, role/title, and social/contact links.
 The goal was to practice basic HTML and CSS layout techniques, including flexbox, positioning, and styling consistency.

 🔑 Key Features: